SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     var <#variable name#> : <#type#> = <#expression#>

-This form of a variable declaration can be defined at global scope, the local scope of a function, or in the context of a class, structure, protocol, or extension declaration.
+You define this form of a variable declaration at global scope, the local scope of a function, or in the context of a class, structure, protocol, or extension declaration.
 When a variable declaration of this form is declared at global scope or the local scope of a function, it is referred to as a :newTerm:`stored named value`.